 In 1800, 17 ships left from Nantucket compared to the seven from New Bedford.
 In 1815, Nantucket boasted 50 ships to New Bedford's 10; and in 1820, Nantucket outnumbered New Bedford, 45 to 36.
 The gap closed quickly thereafter.
 In 1823, New Bedford passed Nantucket in the number of whaleships departing annually on voyages, and never gave up its lead.
 With the arrival of the railroad in 1840 and easier access to New York and Boston markets, New Bedford became the wealthiest city in the world.

-New Bedford's whaling industry not only made it the wealthiest city in the world at its height, but also influenced its shoreside industry, fashion, architecture, and culture.
+In its heyday, New Bedford's whaling industry influenced its shoreside industry, fashion, architecture, and culture.
 Today, the city's whaling roots are depicted in its art, industry, and demographics.

 The U.S. Custom House in New Bedford is the oldest continually operating custom house in the country.
 Whaling masters of the past registered their ships and cargo in this building, while today's commercial ships continue to log duties and tariffs here.
 More information.

 Working as a blacksmith, African-American Lewis Temple created a tool that revolutionized the whaling industry.
 The Temple toggle iron secured into whale flesh better than earlier harpoon designs.
 More information.

 Between whale sightings, crewmen would repair gear, write letters, play games and music, and craft to pass the time.
 More information.

 Born on Cuttyhunk Island to a freed African man and Native American woman, Paul Cuffe grew to become a successful whaling captain and respected member of his community.
 More information.

 Capturing and processing whales was dirty and dangerous work.
 More information.